isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/youth-challenge.md

 3. Submit a reflection journal at the end of the Youth Challenge.

 # How can I apply?
-Interested applicants for the Talent @ SWITCH Youth Challenge can sign up along with the EES [here](https://bit.ly/EESapply).

-Applications close on **30 July 2021, 2359 (SGT)**.
+Registrations for the Talent @ SWITCH Youth Challenge has closed.
+However, you may still sign up for the EES [here](https://bit.ly/EESapply), by **22 August 2021, 2359 (SGT)**.

-### Student-exclusive price of ~~USD50~~ SGD10 to SWITCH 2021 and the EES, through 8 August 2021
+### Student-exclusive price of ~~USD50~~ SGD10 to SWITCH 2021 and the EES, through 22 August 2021

-As an exclusive promotion to students through 8 August 2021, both Singaporean and international students get to enjoy **an all-in price of ~~USD50~~ SGD10 to access both SWITCH 2021 and the Entrepreneurship Exposure Series (EES)**!
+As an exclusive promotion to students through 22 August 2021, both Singaporean and international students get to enjoy **an all-in price of ~~USD50~~ SGD10 to access both SWITCH 2021 and the Entrepreneurship Exposure Series (EES)**!

-Don't miss this time-limited promotion only for students - sign up [here](https://bit.ly/EESapply) **by 8 August 2021, 2359 (SGT) with your school email!**
+Don't miss this time-limited promotion only for students - sign up [here](https://bit.ly/EESapply) **by 22 August 2021, 2359 (SGT) with your school email!**

 Once you have signed up for the EES, you will be onboarded to **an always-on SWITCH platform** where you can access SWITCH 2021 and its other year-long events such as monthly webinars and connect with fellow delegates throughout 2021, on top of the EES.